danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-28-swiftui-full-screen-covers.md

 }
 ```

 This can become tricky when you have to present multiple covers from the same screen or reuse covers across an app.
-You may end up duplicating state and view builder logic and having to write the same code many times.
+You may end up duplicating code, state, view builders etc.

-I therefore tried to find a way to work with covers in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific covers.
+I have therefore tried to find a way to handle covers in a more reusable way, that requires less code and less state, while still being flexible to support both global and screen-specific covers.

 It all begins with a very simple state manager that I call `FullScreenCoverContext`.

-## FullScreenCoverContext
+## Full screen cover context

-Instead of managing state in every view that should present covers, I use a `FullScreenCoverContext`:
+Instead of managing state in every view that presents covers, I use a `FullScreenCoverContext`:

 ```swift
 public class FullScreenCoverContext: PresentationContext<AnyView> {